zzonyo/trust-docs-test/source/index.html.md

 ### 1. Query contract history orders interface: /swap-api/v1/swap_hisorders

-- To ensure timeliness and to reduce latency, users are highly recommended to get contract history orders information faster from server memory using interface “query contract order information” (URL: /swap-api/v1/swap_order_info).
+- To ensure timelines and to reduce latency, users are highly recommended to get contract history orders information faster from server memory using interface “query contract order information” (URL: /swap-api/v1/swap_order_info).

-- For users who use interface “query contract history orders” (URL: //swap-api/v1/swap_hisorders), please enter as many query conditions as possible (including symbol, trade_type（recommended to send “0” to query all）, type, status, create_date).
+- For users who use interface “query contract history orders” (URL: //swap-api/v1/swap_hisorders), please enter as many query conditions as possible (including contract_code, trade_type（recommended to send “0” to query all）, type, status, create_date).
 Besides, try not to enter a big integer in parameter “create_date”.
 You are kindly suggested to query one-day data at a time.

 ### 2. Query contract match results interface: /swap-api/v1/swap_matchresults

-- To improve query performance and response speed, please enter as many querying conditions as possible (including symbol, trade_type（recommended to send “0” to query all）, contract_code, create_date).
+- To improve query performance and response speed, please enter as many querying conditions as possible (including contract_code, trade_type（recommended to send “0” to query all）, create_date).
 Besides, try not to enter a big integer in parameter “create_date”.
 You are kindly suggested to query one-day data at a time.